xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ If I make a stake now when can I unstake?
-  - Staked XNF tokens are held for one full daily cycle, even during any 'gap cycles'.
-After one complete daily cycle has passed, users have the option to unstake their XNF tokens, regaining full ownership.
-Upon unstaking, all earned native chain rewards are promptly delivered to the user.
+  - When you choose to stake your XNF, you'll have the opportunity to select a staking cycle that suits your preferences, ranging from a minimum of 2 weeks to a maximum of 4 years.
+It's important to note that once you begin the staking cycle, your XNF tokens will be locked, and you won't be able to unstake them until the cycle is completed.
+Once your chosen staking cycle comes to an end, you'll have the freedom to unstake your XNF tokens, reclaiming full ownership and control over them.
+By participating in staking, you contribute to the overall health of our ecosystem, and in return, you have the opportunity to earn native chain rewards on a daily basis!

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ How do I generate rewards with Xenify?
-  - Users can generate rewards with Xenify by staking their XNF tokens.
-In doing so, they will receive native chain tokens such as ETH, BNB, and MATIC on each daily cycle.
-Each staker will receive a share of the rewards generated from the burn and swap fees collected through the protocol, as well as a share of the yield contributed from the rehypothecation of assets held within YSL.IO AlphaVaults and MetaVaults.
-This incentive model encourages engagement and contributes to the protocol's long-term growth and sustainability.
+  - Xenify offers users the opportunity to earn rewards like ETH, BNB, and MATIC on a daily basis by staking XNF tokens.
+These rewards are distributed among XNF stakers based on their veXNF balance and the power associated with their veXNF.
+This incentive model not only encourages active participation but also plays a vital role in fostering the long-term growth and sustainability of the protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ If I make a stake now when will I receive rewards?
-  - When you stake XNF tokens, you will receive rewards at the end of the same cycle in which you make the stake.
-These rewards comprise native chain tokens generated from both swap fees and burn fees collected during the cycle, as well as the yield generated from the rehypothecation of YSL.IO AlphaVault and MetaVault assets.
-Throughout the cycle, these rewards accumulate in a reward pool, and the protocol distributes the entire reward pool of native chain tokens among XNF stakers at the end of the cycle, ensuring a fair and transparent allocation.
+  - When you stake XNF tokens, you will receive rewards at the end of the cycle in which you make the stake.
+Throughout the cycle, these rewards accumulate in a reward pool, and the protocol distributes the entire reward pool of native chain tokens among veXNF holders at the end of the cycle based on their veXNF balance and associated power, ensuring a fair and transparent distribution.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)